• Skip to primary navigation

 Who was Archimedes?

 Archimedes was an incredible mathematician, astronomer and inventor who lived in the 3rd century BCE.
-Archimedes is famous for working out the value of pi and for realising that an object displaces its own volume of water.
+Archimedes is famous for working out the value of pi and realising that an object displaces its own volume of water.

 Ancient Greek scientists made many important discoveries that greatly changed the path of science through the years.
 Other Greek scientists include Pythagoras, Aristotle, Hippocrates, Ptolemy and Euclid.

-Last Updated on June 14, 2021 by Emma Vanstone
+Last Updated on May 9, 2025 by Emma Vanstone

 Safety Notice